 Check the back of the box on over-the-counter medications for ingredients.
 Prescription ingredients can be found in the package insert or on the manufacturer's website.
 If in doubt, ask your pharmacist to call the manufacturer or call yourself to confirm if a medication is safe.

 Another major step is to consult your doctors—all of them.
 This includes your dentist (think about what they might use to clean your teeth) and any specialists.

 Get to Know Your Pharmacist

 In addition to developing a relationship with your doctors, it's also important to work with your pharmacy to address your gluten-free needs.
 They are, after all, the ones filling your prescriptions, and the prescribing doctor might not necessarily know which medications have gluten in them or not.
-Let your pharmacist know that your medication cannot contain gluten—and have him put it in your file.
-And always fill your prescriptions at the same pharmacy, advises Begun.
-This is important not just from a gluten-free perspective, but from a drug interaction perspective as well, she explains.
+Make a point to fill your prescriptions at the same pharmacy and ask the pharmacist to make a note in your file that states your medication cannot contain gluten.

 Investigate Brand vs. Generic

 The difference between a brand-name product and generic can often lie in the inactive ingredients that are used, which is where gluten might show up.
-"You can't assume that just because a brand name medication is gluten-free that the generic will be too," says Begun.
-"Your investigation between a brand-name product and a generic have to be completely separate."
 Simply put: check everything.

 Tell Your Insurance

 Informing your insurance from the get-go that you have celiac disease and are required to follow a gluten-free diet may help when it comes to approving brand-name medication over generic, if the generic medication contains gluten.
 However, it's not a guarantee.